-There are five different powerplants offered in the 2014 BMW 7-Series--740i, 750i, 760i, Active Hybrid 7, and top-performance Alpina B7.
-All of these models include standard rear-wheel drive, although some offer all-wheel drive.
+There are five different drivetrains offered in the 2014 BMW 7-Series--740i, 750i, 760i, Active Hybrid 7, and Alpina B7.
+All have rear-wheel drive, but can be fitted with all-wheel drive.

 The 740i/740Li sport BMW's latest twin-turbo inline-6.
 Rated at 315 hp and 330 lb-ft of torque, these models deliver ample acceleration that's smooth and linear.
 BMW quotes a 0-60 mph time of about 6 seconds, all we think you need in an executive-class sedan.
 The bonus: this 7er feels lighter at the controls, taking midrange passes in stride, or rocketing along back roads at the top of the rev range.
 The 6-cylinder puts 200 pounds less on the road, so steering and ride benefit, strongly.

 The 750i/750iL cars stock twin-turbo 4.4-liter V-8s with 445 hp and 480 lb-ft of torque.
 BMW drops a 4.7-second time for 0-60 mph runs.
 Go even heavier, even more powerful, and the 760Li uses its 537-hp twin-turbo V-12 to lurch to 60 mph in 4.6 seconds.
 It's not much quicker than the V-8s, since BMW really ladles on the luxury gear, tipping the scales at 4,800 pounds.

 The most athletic 7er is the Alpina B7.
 Its V-8 gets a twin-turbo boost to 540 hp and 538 lb-ft; it also gets a stiffer suspension and bigger brakes, and BMW quotes its 0-60 mph time at 4.5 seconds.